yuhaoz2/yuhaoz2.github.io/content/publication/zhang-2023-robust/index.md

 publication: '*Automatica*'
 publication_short: ''

-abstract: Neural networks have gained popularity in controller design due to their versatility and efficiency, but their integration into feedback systems can compromise stability, especially in the presence of uncertainties.
-This paper addresses the challenge of certifying robust stability in neural network control systems with interval matrix uncertainties.
-By leveraging classic robust stability techniques and the recent quadratic constraint-based method to abstract the input-output relationship imposed by neural networks, we present novel robust stability certificates that are formulated in the form of linear matrix inequalities.
-Three relaxed sufficient conditions are introduced to mitigate computational complexity.
-The equivalence of these conditions in terms of feasibility, as well as their connections with existing robust stability results, are also established.
-The proposed method is demonstrated by two numerical examples.
+abstract: Neural networks have become increasingly popular in controller design due to their versatility and efficiency.
+However, their integration into feedback systems can pose stability challenges, particularly in the presence of uncertainties.
+This work addresses the problem of certifying robust stability in neural network control systems with interval matrix uncertainties.
+Leveraging classical robust stability techniques and the quadratic constraint-based method to characterize the input–output behavior of neural networks, we derive novel robust stability certificates formulated as linear matrix inequalities.
+To reduce computational complexity, we introduce three relaxed sufficient conditions and establish their equivalence in terms of feasibility.
+Additionally, we explore their connections to existing robust stability results.
+The effectiveness of the proposed approach is demonstrated through inverted pendulum and mass–spring–damper examples.

 # Summary.
 An optional shortened abstract.
 summary: This paper addresses the challenge of certifying robust stability in neural network control systems with interval matrix uncertainties.